ajdemski/Currency-Exchange/README.md

 `const url = `https://v6.exchangerate-api.com/v6/${apiKey}/latest/${baseCurrency}`;`

-Once you have completed the above steps you are now ready to move onto the rest of the Setup/Installation Requirements below.
+Once you have completed the above steps you are now ready to call the API!
 If you are having problems with your API_KEY not working please visit the section to download <li><a href='#PostMan'>PostMan</a></li> as it is very important for testing your api and making it work correctly.

-* _If you want to see my jest tests you can type "npm run test" in the terminal and it will run the code in the __test__ folder and the javascript code will pass with 100% coverage, try it out!_
+Once done with installing and setup you can finally do "npm start" which will start the live server and you can see what your website looks like!

-* _Once done with installing and setup you can finally do "npm start" which will start the live server and you can see what my website looks like!_
+If you have any problems with this repo please re-visit the previous steps to configure the Setup/Installation Requirements

-* _If you have any problems with this repo please re-visit the previous steps to configure the Setup/Installation Requirements._
+If you want to see my jest tests you can type "npm run test" in the terminal and it will run the code in the __test__ folder and the javascript code will pass with 100% coverage, try it out!

 # _Link To Site_